-There’s a million different governmental structures.
-But practically all of them hinge or bounce off the ideas of three: Democracy, Rule by few, or Despotism
+There’s a large handful of different governmental structures.
+But practically all of them hinge or bounce off the ideas of three: Democracy, Rule by few, or Despotism.

-When compared with the likes of communist purges under Mao’s communist regime – or with ruthless dictatorships under the likes of people such as Francois Duvalier; it seems asinine to even criticize democracy.
+When compared with the likes of communist purges under Mao’s communist regime or with ruthless dictatorships under the likes of people such as Francois Duvalier; it seems asinine to even criticize democracy.
 The same goes for oligarchs under a rule by few.

 However, when comparing these forms of government, we miss a crucial aspect:

 We miss the ability to create better alternatives.

-In the past when a person got infected by a deadly infectious disease, the medical recommendation was to help the pain of the passing individual.
+In the past, when a person got infected by a deadly bacterial disease, the medical recommendation was to help the pain of the passing individual.
 However, along came Alexander Fleming in 1928, who invented Penicillin.
 A brighter future was achieved for humanity, because Alexander found a better alternative to the current medical regimen.

-It is true, in my opinion, that democracy is the best form of government currently available.
+It is possible that democracy is the best form of government currently available.
 I don’t believe returning to the likes of communism, or fascism, would be of benefit to any true-blooded American.

 But that doesn’t mean I don’t believe we could make a better form of it.

-And that is part of the reason why I’ve wrote this list.
+And that is part of the reason why I’ve written this list.

 The other purpose for writing this is to bring awareness to people about the problems with democracy.

 Many times, these issues are overlooked or purposely hidden.
-These are also issues that people incorrectly believe are inherent with society, rather than with the current government form.
+These are also issues that people incorrectly believe are inherent in society, rather than with the current government form.